History of Heroin and Opium Use and Abuse

 1906 China and England finally enact a treaty restricting the Sino-Indian opium trade.

 U.S. Congress passes the Pure Food and Drug Act requiring contents labeling on patent medicines by pharmaceutical companies.
-As a result, the availabilty of opiates and opiate consumers significantly declines.
+As a result, the availability of opiates and opiate consumers significantly declines.

 1909 The first federal drug prohibition passes in the U.S. outlawing the importation of opium.
 It was passed in preparation for the Shanghai Conference, at which the US presses for legislation aimed at suppressing the sale of opium to China.